BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/options.md

 The **Options** task page controls where PDMPublisher writes exported files, which formats are created, how PDFs are merged, and how the PDM task behaves when it runs.

+> [!IMPORTANT]
+> This is the **PDM task** Options page.
+Settings shared with the SOLIDWORKS add-in use the same detail pages and identify their product-specific behavior.
+See [PDM Task vs SOLIDWORKS Add-in](pdmpublisher-product-differences.md).

 ![PDMPublisher Options task page](/images/pdmpublisher/screenshots/page-options.png)

 Use this page as a quick map.
 Each setting links to its own feature page with the matching screenshot, explanation, and notes.